 Become a Counselor in Arkansas

-As in many other states, counselors in Arkansas are called Licensed Professional Counselors (LPCs).
-While under supervision — a requirement for LPC licensure in Arkansas — counselors are referred to as Licensed Associate Counselors (LACs).
+After obtaining their license, counselors in Arkansas become Licensed Professional Counselors (LPCs).
+Before applying for their professional licensure, counselors who are practicing under supervision are referred to as Licensed Associate Counselors (LACs).

-Arkansas’ largest professional association for LPCs is the Arkansas Counselors Association.
-LPC licensure in the state is handled by the Arkansas Board of Examiners in Counseling, which maintains all of the requirements for education, supervision, and examination, including the oral exam — which, among all of the states, is unique to Arkansas.
+Arkansas’ professional association for LPCs is the Arkansas Counselors Association, which provides organizational listings, a leadership development institute, and career resources.
+LPC licensure in the state is handled by the Arkansas Board of Examiners in Counseling, which maintains all of the requirements for education, supervision, and examination, including an oral exam.

-An application for licensure as an LPC in Arkansas requires the completion of a master’s degree or higher in counseling or therapy.
+An application for licensure as a professional counselor in Arkansas requires the completion of an accredited counseling master’s degree program with a counseling or therapy curriculum.

-In order to qualify for LPC licensure in Arkansas, the degree program must consist of a minimum of 60 graduate hours completed with a grade of A or B, and include at least three hours of coursework in the following content areas:
+In order to qualify for application as a LPC in Arkansas, the graduate degree program must consist of a minimum of 60 graduate semester hours completed with a “B” or better grade and include at least three semester credits of coursework in the following content areas:

-LPC licensure in Arkansas requires an internship, also known as a practicum.
-The internship must total at least 100 clock hours, including 40 hours of direct service with clients.
+LPC licensure in Arkansas requires a practicum and internship.
+The practicum must total at least 100 clock hours, including 40 hours of direct service with clients.
+Internship experience is 600 clock hours that begins right after the practicum.
 This must include:

 - Experience in individual counseling and group work